| The origins of the Sosland Foundation are in the age-old Jewish tradition of giving charity.

 The family also strives to set an example in matters of charity to be emulated by others.

-Perhaps this mandate might best be encapsulated in our belief that those who have less have
+Perhaps this mandate might best be encapsulated in our belief that we have a responsibility to do more for those who have less.
+The children, grandchildren,

 and great-grandchildren of Sosland Foundation founders inherited their charitable spirit and